 Why do we not see Barbara Walters anymore?

 A few years into her retirement, it became clear that Walters’ health was declining.
-Her dementia and mental state have driven her close ones to drastic precautions.
-Sources reveal that she is protected from the current news.
+Her dementia and mental state drove her close ones to drastic precautions.
+Walters passed away in 2022.

 Barbara Walters’s birthday dates